 I spoke on February 10 at the University of California-Berkeley to a crowd of about 550; a sizeable number could not get in.
 As I had expected, this was the most out-of-control talk of the roughly one thousand I have given, with a core group of about 150 Islamists, Palestinian radicals, and far-leftists constantly disrupting me, mostly with insults that I would prefer to forget.

-A demonstrator outside the UC-Berkeley hall where Daniel Pipes spoke.
+A demonstrator outside the UC-Berkeley hall where Daniel Pipes spoke. |

-A picture from "zombie" with the caption "one of the many times Daniel Pipes was interrupted by protestors inside the lecture hall."
+A picture from "zombie" with the caption "one of the many times Daniel Pipes was interrupted by protestors inside the lecture hall." |

-The videotape that my hosts were supposed to make of this event did not happen, so before commenting in any depth on what happened I am waiting to get hold of one of the several others made that evening.
-For the moment, suffice to say that the vice-chancellor of the university present at this event, plus the UC police arrayed at it in large numbers, both showed weakness in permitting the disruptors to dominate.
+The vice-chancellor of the university was present at this event, as was the UC police arrayed in large numbers; but both showed weakness in permitting the disruptors to dominate.
 I should not have been subjected to this treatment.
 To make matters worse, none of the offenders was arrested.
 I shake my head with dismay at this; and a second time on recalling that UC-Berkeley is a taxpayer-funded institution.

 And this observation: The same Muslim Student Association which is under federal investigation for financing terrorism and perpetuating violence and had a direct role in disrupting my talk (as outlined in an e-mail dated Feb.
 10 from "sajidah the berkeley girl") is sponsoring at Berkeley on February 13-15, 2004 a conference titled "Liberation Through Islam."
 Two items here are worthy of note: the session on "Preparing to Die" and the "special live talk from prison by Imam Jamil Al-Amin."
 Al-Amin, for those unfamiliar with the name, is a convicted cop-killer; but at Berkeley he is fêted as a distinguished speaker.
 (February 12, 2004)